iamAbhishekkumar/PPC/README.md

 Of course, first impressions aren’t everything.
 You and your colleagues will spend countless hours working with this repository, eventually becoming intimately familiar with every nook and cranny.
 The layout is important.

 **So, to solve that problem, here it is vs-code extension which create the best possible project structure for you only with one click.**

+## How to install

+This extenasion is in initial stage, thus to install the extension, Download the vsix file from [here.](https://github.com/iamAbhishekkumar/PPC/releases/download/v0.0.1/ppc-0.0.1.vsix) And run this command :

+    code --install-extension ppc-0.0.1.vsix

 ## Known Issues